 Hi!
-I’ve received an overwhelming number of comments from so many of you asking questions and sharing your water-only hair washing experiences.
-It is wonderful to hear such positive feedback about the water-only method from so many of you!
-I’ve been trying to answer every question that I can in the comments, however I noticed there are a few questions that keep popping up regularly that I haven’t covered in my posts yet, so I will start making posts answering the most frequently asked questions you have to help as many of you as possible.
+I’ve received an overwhelming number of comments from readers asking questions and sharing water-only hair washing experiences.
+It is wonderful to hear such positive results about the water-only method from so many of you!
+I’ve been trying to answer every question that I can in the comments, however I noticed there are a few questions that keep popping up regularly that I haven’t covered in my posts yet.
+So I will start making posts answering the most frequently asked questions to help as many readers possible.
 At the time of this post, it has been over 11 months since I switched from low-poo (sulfate-free shampoo) to water-only hair care, and I swear it is the best thing that has ever happened to my hair!
 I still practice water-only hair washing, and I am even more thrilled with the results I get now than when I started.
 I hope I can help you be as thrilled with your results as I am with mine.

 FAQ: “I have been water-only for a while, but my hair still feels oily or waxy!”